 Freedom of inquiry and discussion is basic and essential to intellectual development, provided such freedoms are exercised in a manner that does not illegally derogate the rights of others or interfere with the academic programs and administrative processes of a Component.
-The grounds of all Components are limited public forums, subject to such reasonable time, place, and manner restrictions as the Component President may impose (see Subparagraphs 3.3 and 3.5 of this Chapter).
+The grounds of all Components are traditional public forums, subject to such reasonable time, place, and manner restrictions as the Component President may impose (see Subparagraphs 3.3 and 3.5 of this Chapter).

 3.2 Off-Campus Speakers in Component Facilities.